 It shows the beauty of a journey.
 There are some answers, but best are the loose ends.
 They invite pondering, by readers as well as the writer, about lost history and the nature of identity.

-You can get Marie Rundquist’s books, Revisiting Anne Marie and Cajun By Any Other Name at DNA-Genealogy-History.
+DNA-Genealogy-History has Marie Rundquist’s books, Revisiting Anne Marie and Cajun By Any Other Name.
 You can read my DNA Tests for a far less inquisitive look at family origins.
-Gallery Gevik has more of Sylvia Lefkovitz’s incredible art.
+Sylvialefkovitz.com has more of her incredible art.